Indiana State Police give social media shoutout to Gibson County - NewsBreak

 Indiana State Police give social media shoutout to Gibson County

-GIBSON CO., Ind.
+GIBSON COUNTY, Ind.
 (WEHT) – Sgt.
 Todd Ringle with Indiana State Police thanked Gibson County residents for their help with a wreck on January 16.

 Ringle posted on January 16, “We would like to take a moment and thank several civilians that stopped and assisted at a crash this morning on US41 at SR68.
 The civilians helped two people out of a vehicle that was smoking and eventually caught fire.
-We always appreciate those that stop and help!”Winning lottery ticket sold at Princeton gas station
+We always appreciate those that stop and help!”COVID slips into Gibson Co.
+Jail after two positive cases

 Sgt.
 Ringle tells us everyone got out fine and there were no serious injuries.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.